seock04/TalkMatters/TalkMatters_Panel_Discussion_format.md

   * make sub-group of Pros and Cons randomly)
   * managing speech time for the panel discussion
 * Participants
-  * The participants (members and guests) join the panel discussion without preparation
+  * The participants (members and guests) join the Open discussion without preparation
-  * Share their ideas and reasons why they support or not the issues.
+  * Share their ideas and reasons why they "support" or "not support" the issues.

 ### Expected effect
 * Have enough time to discuss between participants